N0tT1m/high-seas/README.md

 ## Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose (for managing the application)
 - NodeJS (v20.12.0 or later)
-- Go (for building setup script)
+- Go (for building setup script and the movie and show backend)
-- Python 3.x
+- Python 3.x (for the plex backend)
-- Nginx
+- Nginx (for serving the application)

 ## Quick Start